-The nineteenth biennial New College Conference on Medieval and Renaissance Studies will take place 6–8 March 2014 in Sarasota, Florida.
+The twentieth biennial New College Conference on Medieval and Renaissance Studies will take place 10–13 March 2016 in Sarasota, Florida.
 The program committee invites 250-word abstracts of proposed twenty-minute papers on topics in European and Mediterranean history, literature, art, music and religion from the fourth to the seventeenth centuries.
 In celebration of the conference’s twentieth anniversary, abstracts are particularly solicited for a thread of special sessions reflecting the conference’s traditional interdisciplinary focus: that is, papers that blur methodological, chronological, and geographical boundaries, or that combine subjects and/or approaches in unexpected ways.
 As always, planned sessions are also welcome.
 The deadline for all abstracts is 15 September 2015; please see the guidelines below.

-More information will be posted here on the conference website (http://www.newcollegeconference.org) as it becomes available, including submission guidelines, prize details, plenary speakers, conference events, and area attractions.
+More information will be posted here on the conference website (http://www.newcollegeconference.org) as it becomes available, including plenary speakers, conference events, and area attractions.

 PLEASE SHARE THIS ANNOUNCEMENT WITH INTERESTED COLLEAGUES.

 1) So that we can accommodate as many scholars as possible, no one may present a paper in more than one session of the conference.
 Furthermore, no one should commit to more than two out of the following three activities: 1) presenting a paper; 2) chairing a session; and 3) participating in a roundtable.
 Organizing sessions does not count in these calculations, but session organizers are subject to them along with everyone else (i.e. you may organize as many sessions as you like, but you may only present one paper, and chair a separate session).

 2) Session chairs should not also present in the panel they are chairing.
 Session organizers may either chair or present in a panel that they have arranged, but not both.
 If you are organizing a planned session, you may either arrange for a chair and include him/her in your proposal, or submit your panel without a chair and conference organizers will assign one.
 (The acceptance of your panel will not depend on whether or not your planned session already has a chair.)